 Where to eat like a king?
 I share with you in this list 10 places where to eat great in New York.

-1. The best pizza is in Rizzo's Pizza
+1. The best pizza is at Rizzo's Pizza

 Pizza is a very popular dish in New York.
-You can find it on practically every corner, from street stands and fast food joints to high-end restaurants.
-But where to get a slice that will transport you to seventh heaven?
+You can find it on practically every corner, from street stalls and fast food joints to high-end restaurants.
+But where to eat slices that will transport you to seventh heaven?

 After trying their pizzas, I can say that Rizzo's Pizza 's reputation as one of the best in New York is, without a doubt, well deserved.
 The Yelp ranking and the New York Times reviews were not exaggerating when they included this Manhattan restaurant in their lists of the city's must-try.
 After all, they are true specialists: they have been in business since 1959.

 What should you try?

 The pizzas are a delight.
 They are available in the classic round shape and also square with a super crispy edge.
 Their secret is in the dough: perfectly baked, thin and light but firm, not soft at all.

 I recommend ordering the americana (chicken, red onion, bacon, BBQ sauce and mozzarella), the diavola (chicken, red onion, bacon, BBQ sauce, hot sauce, parmigiano aioli and mozzarella) and the aumma aumma (sausage, meatball, ricotta, sauce and mozzarella) the most requested at Rizzo's Pizza.
 They also have vegan and gluten-free options, which is a plus.
 For dessert, the famous cannoli, a typical Sicilian sweet made with ricotta cheese.
 Yummy!

 - Where is it?
 Rizzo's Pizza has two locations in New York.
 One in the Lower East Side of Manhattan (17 Clinton St. New York, NY 10002) and one in Queens (3013 Steinway St. Astoria, NY 11103).